Mint Provides Real-Time Analysis to 11M Customers

 Real-time analysis of information for improved customer experience

-Mint Bills (formerly known as Check) is a top-rated, award-winning mobile app that takes the work and worrying out of paying bills for more than 11 million U.S. consumers.
+Mint Bills (formerly known as Check) is a top-rated, award-winning mobile app that takes the work and worries out of paying bills for more than 11 million U.S. consumers.
 The Mint Bills application stays on top of people’s bills and money, eliminating missed payments, overdrafts, and late fees.
 Launched in 2008, Mint Bills was one of the initial 500 apps released on the first generation iPhone.
 The company was acquired by Intuit Inc. for $360 million in June 2014.

-In the financial services sector, it is extremely challenging to get traction against established mega leaders, and stand out as a disruptor.
+In the financial services sector, it is extremely challenging to get traction against established mega leaders and stand out as a disruptor.
 Mint Bills is a top mobile app focused on bill payments and personal financial management, helping users manage and track bills quickly and efficiently.
 With a few taps, users get an easy-to-understand overview of their bills, credit cards, bank balances, and investment accounts, all in one place.
 The application also sends timely bill reminders coupled with mobile payment functionality, making Mint Bills a one-stop destination for everyday personal finance.

-To deliver the best possible customer experience, Mint Bills realized that it needed a more powerful technology approach for its database infrastructure.
-It also needed a fast and reliable way to aggregate user information daily and analyze and keep track of information like number of credit cards and bills, even from previous weeks.
+To deliver the best possible customer experience, Mint Bills realized that it needed a powerful technology approach for its database infrastructure.
+It also needed a fast and reliable way to aggregate user information daily and analyze and keep track of information like the number of credit cards and bills, even from previous weeks.
 These requirements led to Mint Bills’ search for a platform that offered seamless Hadoop integration, with the power to merge and analyze transactional with historical information for accurate business insights.

 To meet the needs for scalability and real-time performance, Mint Bills selected Apache Cassandra to store user account data.
-“When you are selecting between accounts on your Mint Bills app, you are actually retrieving information from Cassandra directly,” Csasznik-Shaked added.
+“When you are selecting between accounts on your Mint Bills app, you are retrieving information from Cassandra directly,” Csasznik-Shaked added.

-Currently, Mint Bills has 21 nodes in one cluster and stores 15 TB of transactional data in DataStax Enterprise.
-Even with a fast-growing number of user and accounts across various types of data models, Mint Bills continues to perform and scale with ease to support this massive growth.
+Currently, Mint Bills have 21 nodes in one cluster and stores 15 TB of transactional data in DataStax Enterprise.
+Even with a fast-growing number of users and accounts across various types of data models, Mint Bills continues to perform and scale with ease to support this massive growth.
 DataStax Enterprise has helped Mint Bills unlock valuable insights found in their Hadoop data lake, allowing them to integrate historical offline data with transactional online data.

 Technology Lead at Mint Bills

 Mint Bills has extended its solution from mobile to a web application.
-Mint Bills’ award-winning app is recommended by media as an outstanding personal finance tool and the leading mobile bill payment solution.
+Mint Bills’ award-winning app is recommended by the media as an outstanding personal finance tool and the leading mobile bill payment solution.
 The company continues to grow its partner network including financial institutions, regional utility providers, and communications carriers to provide superior user experiences to customers.
-Its huge success caught the eye of Intuit, who subsequently acquired the company for $360 million in June, 2014.
+Its huge success caught the eye of Intuit, who subsequently acquired the company for $360 million in June 2014.